jxai/lean-conky-config/README.md

 ## Installation

+LCC works with Conky 1.10.0 or above, as it heavily depends on the Lua-based config format.
 If you haven't, install Conky first.
 On Ubuntu/Debian:

 ```bash
 sudo apt install conky